geopandas/geopandas/doc/source/contributing.rst

 Seven Steps for Contributing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are seven basic steps to contributing to *geopandas*
+There are seven basic steps to contributing to *geopandas*:

 1) Fork the *geopandas* git repository
 2) Create a development environment